Joaquim-Frances/obsidian-notelert-plugin/README.md

 - The plugin itself is completely free - no payment required for the plugin

 ## Premium Features
-While the plugin is totally free the app has a free mode and premium one.
-The free mode permit all user to set a maximum of 5 active reminders ( I'm still considering the limits).
+While the plugin is totally free, the app has a free mode and premium mode:
-Also the app will have a Premium mode that will unlimit the push notifications and will enable the location and the email notifications.((both location and email notifications has costs of mantainance attached)
+- **Free mode**: Unlimited push notifications (date/time only).
+Location and email notifications require Premium.
+- **Premium mode**: Unlimited push notifications + location-based notifications + email notifications.

+Note: Location and email notifications have maintenance costs attached, which is why they require a Premium subscription.